-- Wherever possible, avoid trapping at times of the year when animals may be susceptible to greater stress such as during breeding seasons or droughts. - Select an appropriate trapping method, imposing the least impact on the animals. - Ensure that all traps are serviced, clean and in good working order.
+• Wherever possible, avoid trapping at times of the year when animals may be susceptible to greater stress such as during breeding seasons or droughts.

-- Do not trap during periods of inclement weather. - Limit the number of traps set per field worker to that which can be cleared within two hours. - Traps should be located to limit exposure of animals to adverse weather conditions to avoid hyper- and hypothermia. - Avoid placing traps in areas of high ant activity. - Mark traps to ensure that all traps are located and checked during a trapping period and removed at the end. - Release native animals as soon as possible in the area they were caught. - Trapping must cease after any night when there has been an unusually high mortality of animals and steps taken to determine the cause of mortality.
+- Unless justified otherwise to the Secretary's ACEC, trapping periods must not exceed four consecutive nights at any one site with a minimum of three nights between trapping periods. - Select an appropriate trapping method, imposing the least impact on the animals. - Ensure that all traps are serviced, clean and in good working order. - Do not trap during periods of inclement weather. - Limit the number of traps set per field worker to that which can be cleared within two hours. - Traps should be located to limit exposure of animals to adverse weather conditions to avoid hyper- and hypothermia. - Avoid placing traps in areas of high ant activity. - Mark traps to ensure that all traps are located and checked during a trapping period and removed at the end. - Release native animals as soon as possible in the area they were caught. - Trapping must cease after any night when there has been an unusually high mortality of animals and steps taken to determine the cause of mortality.
 This information must be provided to the Secretary's ACEC as soon as practicable.